spectrochempy/spectrochempy/docs/userguide/reference/faq.rst

    $ open spectrochempy_cfg.py

-On Linux system, the second command can be replaced by:
+On Linux systems, the second command can be replaced by:

 .. sourcecode:: bash